yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 If capped collections are enabled and a max size is not set, a default cap size of `5Gib` is applied.
 Existing collections will never be modified.

-### Environment variables
+### Environment Variables

 Environment variables can be used to override settings defined in the configuration file.
-The [Tyk Pump environment variables page](/docs/configure/pump-env-variables/) shows how the JSON member keys map to the environment variables.
+The [Tyk Pump environment variables page](/docs/configure/pump-env-variables/) shows how the JSON member keys maps to the environment variable.
 Where an environment variable is specified, its value will take precedence over the value in the configuration file.

  [1]: /docs/others/Gateway-Environment-Vars.xlsx